-Get a copy of my free 12 page guide "How To Totally Win At Your Engagement Session."
+Check out my engagement photos guide "How To Totally Win At Your Engagement Session."
 No email necessary!

-I'm Mylah, a luxury wedding photographer based in Austin, Texas, capturing timeless and tangible memories that celebrate marriage.
+I'm Mylah, a wedding photographer based in Austin, Texas, capturing timeless and intentional memories that celebrate marriage.

 Did you know that about 25% of all my wedding couples are from out of state?
 Yep!
 They’re coming to Texas for their destination wedding and I’m HERE FOR IT!
 I love destination weddings!
 Most of the time, friends and family are coming from all over, as well, so there is a full week of celebrations and festivities leading up to the big day.
 That means more meaningful time with those you love most, not one singular rushed day.

 Today, I wanted to share some wedding planning advice from the pros!
 These words of wisdom come from past #EurekaBrides who have planned a destination wedding in Texas from out of state.
 They’re sharing what they found to be the most helpful in the planning process or what they wish they had known beforehand, giving you a chance to learn from their experience!